Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Case Studies

 \subsubsection{Reward Function}

 Extrinsic reward was formulated as:

 This function rewarded each agent with $r_{goal}=1$ for successfully traversing the intersection and penalized them proportional to their distance from the goal, represented as $k_p * \left \| g_{t}^{i} \right \|_{2}$, for collisions or lane-boundary violations.
 The agents were also continuously rewarded inversely proportional to their distance-to-goal, to negotiate the sparse-reward problem.
-The reward ($k_r$) and penalty ($k_p$) constants were set to $0.01$ and $0.425$ respectively.
+The reward ($k_r=0.01$) and penalty ($k_p=0.425$) coefficients were tuned based on $g_{t}^{i}$ to ensure that the agents incurred a unit positive or negative reinforcement (i.e., $\approx \pm 1$) at the end of an average episode, to ensure stable training and avoid reward hacking.